 Upon completion of the certificate program, students will be able to:

-- Discuss relevant thematic topics including isolation precautions and hand hygiene, infection control in special populations, hospital preparedness, and environmental aspects of infection control
+- Discuss relevant thematic topics including isolation precautions and hand hygiene, infection control in special populations, healthcare system preparedness, and environmental aspects of infection control.

-The certificate is open to masters and doctoral students and post-doctoral trainees currently enrolled in any division of The Johns Hopkins University.
-It is also offered to non-degree students with at least a baccalaureate degree from an accredited college or university and a strong record of successful academic performance.
+The certificate program is open to masters and doctoral students currently enrolled in any division of The Johns Hopkins University.
+It is also offered to non-degree students with at least a baccalaureate degree in medicine, nursing or microbiology from an accredited college or university and a strong record of successful academic performance.

 Course of Study